 Remember, you are the publisher, not the author.
 There are ways to promote your reviews across the web without being penalized.
 For example, Birdeye lets you embed reviews on your company website, social channels, and 50+ consumer sites.
 Embedding reviews involves using snippets of code to display the review on another site while still including its original URL.

 Since they’re constantly refreshed with new reviews, Birdeye profiles rank high in search results.
 To make sure you cover all the bases, Birdeye also lets you embed a live feed of your best reviews on your website.
 Just because someone lands on your site doesn’t mean they’re sold on you already.
-Often, authentic customer reviews can provide that final push needed to convert site visitors into new customers.
+Often, authentic consumer reviews can provide that final push needed to convert site visitors into new customers.

 You might also want to check out How to understand Google Business Reviews

 Reviews are an extremely effective form of marketing content and you should absolutely promote them across the web–just be smart about it and don’t copy reviews.